Gomiaco/Rules/README.md

 # Rules
 ## Clash Series
-Input Config.yaml to the config folder and enjoy it.
+Input Config.yaml to the config folder and fill in your subscription link for clash then enjoy it.

 ## Thanks to
 * [lhie1/Rules](https://github.com/lhie1/Rules)